Killings at Coolacrease: Atrocity claims

 On 9 July 1921, the British Government in Dublin Castle issued a statement claiming that an atrocity had been committed against the Pearsons.
 Claims of murder and atrocity were made by William Stanley, "a loyalist fugitive and distant cousin of the Pearsons.
-He had been ordered out of Luggacurran in Co.
-Laois by the IRA" after allegedly becoming embroiled in a plot with the auxiliaries to arrest an IRA volunteer.
+He had been ordered out of Luggacurran in County Laois by the IRA" after allegedly becoming embroiled in a plot with the auxiliaries to arrest an IRA volunteer.
 He was living under an assumed name, "Jimmy Bradley", at the time of the roadblock incident and escaped by running away when the Pearson brothers were arrested.

 Stanley's son, Alan Stanley, argued that the Pearsons were innocent farmers, that they did not shoot anybody at the roadblock, and that they were murdered by people who wanted to take their land.
 These claims have been challenged.

 A controversial programme about the incident was broadcast by the Irish broadcaster RTÉ on 23 October 2007, giving rise to considerable discussion and debate.
 Complaints against the programme were rejected by the Broadcasting Complaints Commission.
-In addition to media discussion, the Aubane Historical Society complained to Taoiseach (Prime Minister) Bertie Ahern, RTÉ Director General Cathal Goan and RTÉ Director of Programmes Claire Duignan.
+In addition to media discussion, the Aubane Historical Society complained to Taoiseach (Prime Minister) Bertie Ahern, RTÉ Director General Cathal Goan and RTÉ Director of Programmes, Claire Duignan.

 Coolacrease: The True Story of the Pearson Executions was published in 2008 by the Aubane Historical Society and historians from Offaly.
 It was, amongst other things, critical of the RTÉ documentary.
 The book was reviewed by Steven King in the Sunday Business Post, November 2008, by Joost Augusteijn in History Ireland Magazine, (March/April 2009) and in Autumn 2009 by Tom Wall in the Dublin Review of Books, giving rise to further discussion.